ruthussanketh/ruthussanketh.github.io/resources.md

 <h2>Resources</h2>
 <h3>
-The uplifting and students-supporting-students culture is one of the best things about IIT Kharagpur.
-My seniors proved invaluable through their resources, insights, and mentorship during my time here.
+The uplifting and student-centric culture at IIT Kharagpur was one of the best things about college.
+I have gained invaluable mentorship, insights and advice from my seniors during my time here, and this is my first attempt at passing it along.
-Passing it along by attaching a list of curated academic and professional resources.
 <br><br>
 <center><figure>
     <img src="https://media.tenor.com/8oGXB2bxoLkAAAAC/ticket-pass-across-table.gif" width="50%" height="50%">